fle/django-multi-email-field/README.rst

 IN YOUR MODELS
 ==================

-If you wan to store list of e-mails, you can use this:
+If you want to store a list of e-mails, you can use this:

 ::